STEVE INSKEEP, Host:

 FESSLER: Two years ago, Helena Edwards of San Francisco found herself, her partner, and three children facing eviction.
 She was lucky.
 With the help of a non-profit, she's since been able to buy a home, but Edwards says it's not easy balancing all of her bills.
 Her partner lost his job, and she had her pay and health benefits cut back because of the economic downturn.

-Mr. TOM SHAPIRO (Brandeis University): If a family doesn't have enough for a safety net for itself, it can't think about moving forward or moving ahead.
+TOM SHAPIRO: If a family doesn't have enough for a safety net for itself, it can't think about moving forward or moving ahead.